jonaskh/gaming-eq-store/README.md

 In order to run the project locally, Docker must be installed on your computer.
 Then perform the following steps:

 1. Clone the main branch of the repository listed above.
+2. Edit the name of the .envTEMPLATE file in the root directory to ".env", and input some random variable in each value in the file
 2. Navigate to the api directory and run the backend, either through a IDEA or through terminal.
 3. Navigate to the webapp directory and run "npm install" and "npm start" in the terminal.
 4. The website will now be available at localhost:3000